 - Instagram Live to share snippets of good news, store walk-throughs and more

 Streaming in real time can help offset the sense of isolation everyone is feeling.

 3. Create a social media calendar

 It’s easy to get caught up in the latest news ticker, from the number of cases in your area to today’s advice from the Department of Health.
 Creating a content plan for the next few days or weeks can do two things:

 - Make you feel better, because it’s something tangible you can do

-- Ensure that you’re posting regularly
+- Ensure that you’re staying relevant by posting regularly